Chart Color Schemes

 Bundaberg North is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of Bundaberg North as of Feb 2026 is around 5,843.
-This reflects an increase of 280 people since the 2021 Census, which reported a population of 5,563.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Bundaberg North is estimated at around 5,843 as of Feb 2026.
+This reflects an increase of 280 people (5.0%) since the 2021 Census, which reported a population of 5,563 people.
 The change is inferred from the resident population of 5,841 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional one validated new address since the Census date.
-This level of population equates to a density ratio of 396 persons per square kilometer.
-Population growth for the suburb was primarily driven by interstate migration, contributing approximately 64.0% of overall population gains during recent periods.
+This level of population equates to a density ratio of 396 persons per square kilometer, providing significant space per person and potential room for further development.
+Population growth for Bundaberg North was primarily driven by interstate migration that contributed approximately 64.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Considering projected demographic shifts, a population increase just below the median of regional areas nationally is expected for Bundaberg North, with an expansion of 496 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 9.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Considering the projected demographic shifts, a population increase just below the median of regional areas nationally is expected, with Bundaberg North expected to expand by 495 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 8.4% in total over the 17 years.

 Frequently Asked Questions - Population